seL4/rfcs/src/implemented/0200-domain-schedules.md

 ## Motivation

-Currently the domain schedule is provided as a `.h` file and compiled into the kernel.
+Currently the domain schedule is provided as a `.c` file and compiled into the kernel.
 This was an initial stop-gap implementation and is inconvenient for SDK approaches such as the Microkit and overall inflexible and hard to use.